cp3402-students/a2-cp3402-2019-team25/README.md

 # Installation

+Add github ssh key named id_rsa to the .ssh folder.
 Run install.sh to install .git hooks.
-Add github ssh key named id_rsa to the .ssh folder.
+If no ssh key is found, install.sh will generate a new one.
+After the ssh key is generated, see [here](https://help.github.com/en/articles/adding-a-new-ssh-key-to-your-github-account) for how to link it to your github account.
+This is so you can ssh into the staging server.

 # Usage